fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_process.md

 - combinational logic,
 - and synchronous logic.

 The process statement is particularly useful and needed when writing test benches.
 The process statement itself is a concurrent statement identified by its label, its sensitivity list, a declaration area and a begin-end area containing instructions executed sequentially.
-Within the proces each line of code is read sequentially and assignments are scheduled to be updated/effectuated next time the process is suspended.
+Within the process each line of code is read sequentially and assignments are scheduled to be updated/effectuated next time the process is suspended.
 The general syntax for a process is shown below.
 Elements in square brackets are optional.

 ```vhdl
 [process-label] : process[( sensitivity list )] [is]